odys-z/Anclient/docsphinx/source/starter/jsample.rst

 ..

-The service is reporting "No envelope is available" because the request with GET doesn't carry correct message.
+The service is reporting "No envelope is available" because the request with GET request doesn't carry correct message.
 That means it's running correctly. the next step should be using a client to visit the service.

-.. attention:: Jserv is heavily depends on CORS data service.
+.. attention:: Jserv is heavily dependent on CROS data service.
 To avoid trouble,
-    it's recommended try an old version of Tomcat first, e.g. 7 or 8.
-And Configure web.xml with this:
+    Configure web.xml with this to allow Cross Origin accessing:

 .. code-block:: xml